istio/istio/samples/custom-bootstrap/README.md

 ## Outside of Kubernetes

 The annotation above configures a volume mount and configures Istio to use it.
-When running outside of Kubernetes, or in custom setups similar functionality can be achieved by setting the `ISTIO_BOOTSTRAP_OVERRIDE` variable pointing to a file containing the custom bootstrap.
+When running outside of Kubernetes or in custom setups, similar functionality can be achieved by setting the `ISTIO_BOOTSTRAP_OVERRIDE` variable pointing to a file containing the custom bootstrap.

 ## Cleanup